 If you want sweet potato fries with more ‘creamy’ center, go for 1/2″ fries.
 If you want more fried-to-potato ratio, then go with 1/4″ fries.

-I like to boil them because it’s much faster and more importantly the sweet potatoes retain their rich color.
+Without par-cooking, the outside of the fry burns before the center is fully cooked.
+I like to boil them because it’s faster than baking, and more importantly, the sweet potatoes retain their rich color.

 Managing oil temperature